Anri-Lombard/AI-for-Medicine-Specialization/Notes/AI for Medical Diagnosis.md

   - _Specificity_ is the proportion of negative examples that are correctly identified as negative.
   - _Prevalence_ is the proportion of positive examples in the dataset.

+__Threshold and Evaluation Metrics__

+- _Threshold_ is a value that is used to make a decision or to classify an element of a set, by comparing it to the threshold and determining which of two possible regions the value falls into.
+- _ROC Curve_ is a graphical representation of the performance of a binary classifier, plotted as the true positive rate against the false positive rate at different threshold settings.

 __NOTES IN PROGRESS...__